On the News Journal’s Facebook page, the post associated with the article prompted dozens of emphatic comments like these:

 To understand this alternative explanation we have to understand that the problem of dead pedestrians is not evenly distributed around the state.
 The problem is mostly not in Kent County or Sussex County.
 It’s mostly not a problem of Wilmington or Dover.
 Newark, with its 10s of thousands of UD students crowding its streets at all hours of the day and night, is also not the main locus of the problem.
 In Delaware, pedestrians are mostly being killed in suburban New Castle County.

 In fact the problem is even more specific.
 It’s not suburban New Castle County in general.
-Rather, pedestrians are mostly being killed on a relatively small number of high-speed, multi-lane arterial corridors in suburban New Castle County (e.g. Kirkwood Highway, Dupont Highway, Concord Pike, Pulaski Highway, etc.).
+Rather, pedestrians are mostly being killed on a relatively small number of high-speed, multi-lane arterial “corridors” in suburban New Castle County (e.g. Kirkwood Highway, Dupont Highway, Concord Pike, Pulaski Highway, etc.).
 And it’s not all hours of the day either.
-During rush hour, traffic volume is high, cars are traveling more slowly, motorists (surrounded by large numbers of high-speed vehicles) are driving more cautiously and pedestrians are more wary.
+During rush hour, traffic volume is high, cars are traveling more slowly, motorists (surrounded by large numbers of high-speed vehicles) are driving more cautiously, pedestrians are more wary and visibility is better.
 Pedestrians are more often killed during off-peak hours – particularly in the evening – when these corridors are relatively empty.
-Cars are traveling faster, motorists are driving less cautiously and pedestrians are more tempted to make mid-block (unsignalized) crossings due to the low level of traffic.
+Cars are traveling faster, motorists are driving less cautiously, pedestrians are more tempted to make mid-block (unsignalized) crossings due to the low level of traffic and visibility is worse.

 The fundamental problem is we are trying to get these corridors to function as two incompatible things.

 On the one hand, we want them to be high-speed roads.
 The Delaware Department of Transportation has designed (and posted speed limits along) them for cars and trucks to travel nearly as fast as on our limited access highways.